 Getting your agency’s pricing right is the most important thing you can do.

 But many agencies approach pricing like it is a business practice that should be established and then ignored.
-Once they’ve “figured” it out, it’s time to move on to new business, creative, or whatever other activity they’d rather focus on.
+Once they’ve “figured” it out, it’s time to move on to a new business, add creativity, or whatever other activity they’d rather focus on.

 Instead, your pricing strategy or model should be constantly evolving.
-Agencies should be consistently testing and optimizing their pricing to create a bigger impact on profits.
+Agencies should be consistently testing and optimizing their pricing strategies to create a bigger impact on profits.
 Long gone are the days of set commission fees and 30% profit margins.

 Today, there are a variety of different pricing strategies, each of which has its own pros and cons.
 To evaluate and determine the best method for their firm, consider these three models: